 picture of uk houses of parliment

 Developed democracies have a highly developed industrial and technological base, and also have complex government systems.
-And in such developed democracies, most of the population will be relatively affluent - but with some substantial minority actually rich and some substantial minority relatively poor.
-Of course within and across the economic groups, there will also be non-economic population differences including ethnic, religious, age, gender, disabled, housing-disadvantaged and other social groups.
+And in such developed democracies, most of the population will be somewhat affluent - but with a substantial minority relatively rich and a substantial minority relatively poor.
+Of course within and across these groups, there will also be non-economic population differences including ethnic, religious, age, gender, disabled, housing-disadvantaged and other social groups.

 What is social exclusion ?
-Some of such minorities are likely also to be excluded from obtaining many of the socially significant things that the majority can obtain (which might include reasonable work, education, or holidays etcetera or generally equal opportunity and fair treatment) - which is what 'social exclusion' is really about.
-It is a major continued failing of most developed democracies (allied perhaps to the 'international exclusion' of poor countries), and at the extreme may involve some minorities being treated as social Lepers and Scapegoats.
-Fixing poverty itself or disability itself (or changing the social groupings that people are in), may be social or political issues but they are not social exclusion issues - which are basically about treating low-income and other minorities reasonably.
+Some of such minorities are likely to be excluded from obtaining many of the socially significant things that the majority can obtain (which might include reasonable work, education, or holidays etcetera or generally equal opportunity and fair treatment) - which is what 'social exclusion' is really about.
+Many government policies in developed democracies (allied perhaps to their 'international exclusion' of poor countries) may worsen their social exclusion and even involve some minorities being treated as social Lepers and Scapegoats.
+For governments, fixing poverty itself or disability itself may be social or political issues but they are not social exclusion issues - which are basically about treating low-income or other minorities reasonably.

 Government for the majority.